Mantej-Singh/stt-cli/README.md

 ## The Problem: Win+H Disabled on Corporate Laptops

+> [!IMPORTANT]
-Many corporate and enterprise Windows laptops have the built-in voice typing feature (Win+H) disabled by IT policies and group restrictions.
+> Many corporate and enterprise Windows laptops have the built-in voice typing feature (Win+H) disabled by IT policies and group restrictions.
+This is a widespread issue affecting millions of Windows users in enterprise environments.

 When you try to use it, you'll see this frustrating message:

 <div align="center">
   <img src="screens/Win+H_disabled.png" alt="Windows Voice Typing Disabled by Organization" width="400" />